-A Unitholder's initial basis in newly issued Units will be the portion of the Subscription Price allocated to the Units, increased by (i) his share of nonrecourse indebtedness of the Partnership and (ii) his share of items of Partnership income and gain, and reduced, but not below zero, by (i) his share of items of Partnership loss and deduction, and (ii) any cash distributions received by such Unitholder from the Partnership.
+A Unitholder's initial basis in newly issued Units will be the portion of the Subscription Price allocated to the Units, increased by (i) his share of nonrecourse indebtedness of the Partnership and (ii) his share of items of Partnership income and gain, and reduced, but not below zero, by (a) his share of items of Partnership loss and deduction, and (b) any cash distributions received by such Unitholder from the Partnership.
 Cash distributions are considered to include, for this purpose, any reductions in the amount of the Partnership's nonrecourse indebtedness (including a reduction due to amortization thereof).
-Regulations under Section 752 of the Code employ an economic risk of loss analysis to determine (1) whether a partnership liability is recourse or nonrecourse, and (2) the partners' shares of any recourse liability of the partnership.
-Under the regulations, a partnership liability is a recourse liability to the extent that any partner bears the economic risk of loss for the liability.
-If no partner bears the economic risk of loss for a partnership liability, the liability is a nonrecourse liability of the partnership.
-A partnership's nonrecourse liabilities are allocated among the partners first to reflect the partners' shares of (1) any partnership minimum gain and (2) any tax gain that would be allocated to the partners under Section 704(c) of the Code if the partnership disposed of all partnership property subject to one or more nonrecourse liabilities of the partnership in full satisfaction of the liabilities and for no other consideration.
+Regulations under Section 752 of the Code employ an economic risk of loss analysis to determine (i) whether a partnership liability is recourse or nonrecourse, and (ii) the partners shares of any recourse liability of the partnership.
+Under the regulations, a partnership liability is a recourse liability to the extent nonrecourse liabilities are allocated among the partners first to reflect the partners' shares of (i) any partnership minimum gain and (ii) any tax gain that would be allocated to the partners under Section 704(c) of the Code if the partnership disposed of all partnership property subject to one or more nonrecourse liabilities of the partnership in full satisfaction of the liabilities and for no other consideration.
 The balance of the nonrecourse liabilities are shared by the partners according to their interests in the partnership profits.
 Because Preferred Units do not share in profits of the Partnership, other than through their cumulative liquidation preference, the Partnership Agreement has been amended to allocate nonrecourse liabilities solely to the General Partner and holders of Depositary Units.